 Rollers come in two parts: the frame/handle and the roller itself which is called a sleeve.
 The sleeve is disposable and should be carefully selected for each job.

 When it comes to picking the right frame, apply some common sense.
-For example to reach high ceiling, go for a long handle or telescopic pole (or simply use a ladder).
+For example to reach a high ceiling, go for a long handle or telescopic pole (or simply use a ladder).

 The frame handle can be made of wood, plastic or a synthetic material.
 You’ll find wood is less easy to clean, so we recommend avoiding wood.

 At PWS, we highly recommend this frame from Purdy: